1975 NFL season

 The playoff format was changed so that the division champions with the best regular season records were made the home teams for the divisional round, with the division champion advancing to the conference championship game with the best record hosting the title game.
 Previously, game sites rotated by division.
-The caveat stipulating that a wild card team could not face its own division champion in the divisional round was kept in force.
+The caveat stipulating that a wild card team cannot face its own division champion in the divisional round was kept in force.

 The season ended with Super Bowl X when the Pittsburgh Steelers repeated as champions by defeating the Dallas Cowboys 21–17 at the Orange Bowl in Miami.

 Draft

-The 1975 NFL Draft was held from January 28 to 29, 1975 at New York City's Hilton at Rockefeller Center.
+The 1975 NFL draft was held from January 28 to 29, 1975, at New York City's Hilton at Rockefeller Center.
 With the first pick, the Atlanta Falcons selected quarterback Steve Bartkowski from the University of California.

 New officials

-Jerry Seeman, who would go on to serve as referee for Super Bowl XXIII and Super Bowl XXV before a 10-year tenure as the NFL's Director of Officiating from 1991–2001, was hired as a line judge.
-Fred Swearingen, the referee in the 1972 Raiders-Steelers playoff game which produced the Immaculate Reception, was demoted to his former position, field judge.
+Jerry Seeman, who would go on to serve as referee for Super Bowl XXIII and Super Bowl XXV before a 10-year tenure as the NFL's Director of Officiating from 1991 to 2001, was hired as a line judge.
+Fred Swearingen, the referee in the 1972 Raiders-Steelers playoff game which produced the Immaculate Reception, was demoted to his former position, field judge (now back judge).
 Gene Barth, the line judge on Jim Tunney's crew the previous four seasons, was promoted.